blanklist/rails_crud_app/README.md

-# Part 3: Build a CRUD App
+# Build a CRUD App IN RAILS

 ## Summary